Info for

 • Service fees for Verified, our documentation collection and ESPC verification partner.

-It is required that students have completed the ESPC with Verified to be eligible for the field placement component of this program.
+It is required that students have completed the ESPC with Verified to be eligible for the field placement component of this mental health program.
 You must (at your expense) provide:

 • A clear and current Criminal Reference Check (CRC) with Vulnerable Sector Screening (VSS).
 If you cannot provide a clear CRC with VSS, you may not be accepted for placement by a field placement agency.
 CRCs with VSS must be obtained from your local police station.
 You may be required to obtain additional CRCs with VSS to meet field placement agency requirements.